MicrosoftDocs/Devices-docs/surface/battery-limit.md

 # Surface Battery Limit setting

-The Battery Limit option is a Surface UEFI (BIOS) setting that changes how the Surface device battery is charged and may prolong its longevity.
-This setting is recommended for devices continuously connected to power, such as kiosk scenarios.
+The Battery Limit option is a Surface UEFI setting that changes how the Surface device battery is charged and may prolong its longevity.
+This firmware setting (similar to BIOS) is recommended for devices intended to be always connected to power.
+Examples include devices configured for point of sale, RFID, and related kiosk scenarios.
 The Battery Limit UEFI setting is built into Surface devices by default including:

 - Surface Go and later
 - Surface Pro 7 and later